Privacy Policy

 International Partnerships

-Some of our administrative services are conducted by international staff.
+Some of our administrative services are conducted by international staff based in the Philippines.
 These staff operate under the governance of Peaceful Mind Psychology and utilise our systems and agreements.
-We have strict oversight over these staff and ensure compliance with Australian privacy standards is maintained at all times.
+We have strict oversight over these staff and they remain bound by rigorous confidentiality agreements and privacy procedures in line with Australian privacy laws.
 Any information that is subject of overseas handling is stored on Australian data servers.

 Data security